gokcenuryilmaz/SortTheElementsOfAnArrayInAscendingOrder/README.md

-# Sort The Elements Of An Arry In Ascending Order
+# Sorting Elements of an Array in Ascending Order

 This project provides an example of sorting an array from small to large using the Bubble Sort algorithm.
 <br>